junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Castiel closes his eyes.

 Sinking into the voice.
 Forcing his body still.
+Breathing out long and shakily.

 <br>

-The blackness behind his eyelid is not pure black, it seems.
-As the table and the candle lights shake harder, there are glitters of sparkles shining inside like summer night's fireflies.
+The blackness behind his eyelid is not pure black anymore, it seems.
+As the table and the candle lights shake harder, there are glitters of sparks shining inside the black curtain like summer night's fireflies, like splashed sparks after gunshot.

 Dean stares at them hard, widening and squinting his eyes while his eyelids are still closed.
 He sees the lights moving, wondering if it's his own imagination or the candle lights somehow grow strong enough that it's burning through his eyelids.

 Or, is it the mysterious psychic's dimension that Missouri said she could bring him with, where he should go ahead looking for Cas?

 He feels light and heavy at the same time.
+His vision blurred and cleared.
+He's not sure if his eyes are open or closed anymore.

-Dean looks down at himself.
-There is no body, nothing to control to navigate around the space, like a lazy-designed first person view video game.
+Dean glances down at himself.
+There is no body, nothing to control to navigate around the space, only the view ahead.
+Like a lazy-designed first person view video game.

-All he can do is thinking.
+All he can do is looking, and thinking.

 So he thinks hard: "Cas."
-He focuses on the syllable, thinking how his own tongue and throat would produce the sound, delivering the name.
+He focuses on the syllables, thinking how his own tongue and throat would produce the sound, delivering the name.

 "Cas --"